-Krishna Kumar is the Co-Founder and Chief Executive Officer of Cropin, an Agtech pioneer building the first global Intelligent Agriculture Cloud.
+Krishna Kumar is the Co-Founder and Chief Executive Officer of Cropin, an Agtech pioneer that has developed Cropin Cloud, the world's first industry cloud for agriculture.
 Krishna founded Cropin in 2010, long before the terms “agritech” or “agtech” became fashionable or were widely understood.
 When he founded Cropin, the 10,000-year-old agriculture industry was looking to evolve into a modern, digitally connected sector to address increasing food demand and disruptive climatic changes.
 Over the last 12 years, Krishna has been pioneering the development and adoption of digital technologies and predictive intelligence to transform the agriculture ecosystem through their enterprise customers worldwide.

 With Cropin’s field-tested farm-to-fork automation and predictive intelligence-based solutions portfolio that are crop and location agnostic, Krishna and his team have so far digitised over 16 million acres of farmland, enriching the lives and improving the livelihoods of nearly 7 million farmers, across 56 countries.